weiyao1996/BuilDiff/README.md

 The official implementation of *BuilDiff: 3D Building Shape Generation using Single-Image Conditional Point Cloud Diffusion Models* (ICCVW 2023)

-The datasets and models will be released in November.
+The datasets and models will be released soon!

 ## Citation
 If you find our work useful in your research, please cite: